ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 ```
 1. Note that your mother's phone call after your therapist appt where the internet connection of both you and your therapist were cut sequentially and theatrically such to intimidate; your mother intimated your presence may be needed in Los Angeles.
 Realizing I may be on some reality tv concept show, and not wanting to be "pranked" in a city where it's easy to leave someone stranded miles from civilization, compounded with the fact that I don't have a driver's license, made me want to avoid the risk of going to the West Coast for whatever stupid thing this was.
 So part of my calculation in going with the "knife incident" was to either keep me on the East Coast by circumstance, or, if they wanted to continue playing this game then they're going to have to shoot on location in NYC.
 I have some conflicts here as a New Yorker; such shit can be very annoying.
 That said, as a fan of cinema and filmed arts of all kind, if I'm going to be forced onto a reality TV show without my consent, then god damnit it's gonna be shot on location in NYC.
 No offense, LA.
 Maybe with a driver's license.
 1. I think it might be best to end on the weekend before going to the Grey Lady.
 Maybe the last moment in the pitch can be when you were about to leave the apartment that Friday (nts: or Saturday? check email and notes), and in your bathroom you were saying out loud to anyone listening: "Look if you have to arrest me that's fine, just no Netflix or Hollywood bullshit, please."
 Apologies to Paula Patton, of course.
 I don't think she's bullshit, to be clear.
 Maybe make the last line an allusion to Paula Patton's appearance.
+1. It took a few days, but your certainty of mom's involvement led to a certainty by at least that weekend that this did indeed come from the top, and likely the VP's office, and was likely... sigh... weird.
+It took seeing Paula Patton to realize that I'm probably best to bring things up directly.
+Remind and make clear to the reader that you didn't say or mention any Democratic leadership up until that point, particularly within the Biden / Harris admin, though you knew they had to at least be the propspective boss.
+Their presence, at least VP Harris', felt confirmed to you by your mom's involvement.
+There's only so many ways my mom's gonna actually lie about something and in a way taht is fun for her, and honestly, I know it sounds stupid, but I know Aparna Mallik, and the only way she would do thsi shit is for the first Indian Female VPOTUS, which is to say, I think she wuld've even turned Hillary Clinton down in a similar position, which isn't to say Hillary would ever do this stupid shit, but regardless, maybe you can leave that unsaid.
+The real point is you waited months to even acknowledge your suspicions out loud in order for them to save face, then spent most of August talking about grey areas or some shit to get them to know they could just leave - and yet - they didn't
 # Potential remaining outline (in parts)

 1. Early August 2022 - late september, start with the Boss and end with the Fire.
 Make Dancing in the Dark jokes as much as possible.